How to Create a Fill-in-the-Blanks Quiz

 Answer within range blank answer type

-3. Expand the advanced settings section to configure the following:
+3. Expand the Advanced settings section to configure the following options:

 Once you have configured your question and its settings, you can preview it.
 Go to Preview > Question Preview.